DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 This might take some seconds...
 ---

-## Joining the other Nodes
+## Joining the other nodes
-###### this **only** needs to be done on the two remaining droplets
+###### this **only** needs to be done on the two remaining Droplets

-The other Nodes can join the cluster simply by executing the *kubectl join* command we got from our kubeadm init command:
+The other nodes can join the cluster simply by executing the *kubectl join* command we got from our kubeadm init command previously:
 ```
 kubeadm join --token a1f4d9.e056ad31bb9dab03 46.101.183.195:6443 --discovery-token-ca-cert-hash sha256:62ef70345a4467817827cf2a52aeecae68c44475192d6201cb1aad299c802ea1
 ```
 (please don't copy'n'paste, it won't work :))

 ---

 ## Checking the cluster status
 ###### this should be done on the master
-You can always check the status of your Master and Nodes with
+You can always check the status of your master and nodes with
 ```
 kubectl get nodes
 ```
-Please grant the cluster a minute to get ready.
-After some seconds it should lool like this:
+Please give the cluster a minute to get ready.
+After some seconds it should look like this:
 ```
 NAME                STATUS    ROLES     AGE       VERSION
 k8s-workshop-1-01   Ready     master    5m        v1.9.2
 k8s-workshop-1-02   Ready     <none>    1m        v1.9.2
 k8s-workshop-1-03   Ready     <none>    1m        v1.9.2
 ```

 ---

-### Giving the Nodes a role
+### Giving the nodes a role
 ###### this should be done on the master
 As seen, the two worker nodes do not yet have a role.
 Let's fix that and give them a node role.
 (actually, this is a bug in kubeadm...)